Zac-HD/hypofuzz/docs-src/configuration.rst

 Once that's all set up though, the fuzzer is not configurable: manual prioritization of a fuzzing process is considerably more error-prone than allowing the adaptive scheduler to do its thing, and computer time is much cheaper than yours.

-If the fuzzer is missing something, please get in touch so we can improve the heuristics and feeback mechanisms - and benefit everyone, automatically.